 No single person directly or indirectly, individually or collectively, exercises control over the Company.
-The Directors are aware of the following persons, who had an interest in 3% or more of the issued ordinary share capital of the Company as at 22 September 2015:
+The Directors are aware of the following persons, who had an interest in 3 per cent. or more of the issued ordinary share capital of the Company as at 18 October 2016: